CarlyPenrose/Toronto_Fires/README.md

-Number of deaths from fires by ward income
+# Number of deaths from fires by ward income

-Overview
+##Overview

-The paper analyzes the number of civilian casualties from fires in each ward over the years of 2018 through 2022.
-Then, that number was compared to the median income of each ward.
+The paper analyzes the number of civilian casualties from fires in each ward over the years of 2018 through 2022, by median ward income.

-Disclosure
+##Disclosure

 Some challenges and troubleshooting issues were addressed with the use of ChatGPT 3.5.
-Instances where code from ChatGPT was used are identified in the script files and the quarto document.
+Instances where code from ChatGPT was used are identified in the scripts and the quarto document.

-Structure
+##Structure

 The repo is structured as follows: